GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 # Definition of "Orchestration" in HELICS

-We will define the term "orchestration" within HELICS as a method to manage and execute a single co-simulation cycle or multiple co-simulation cycles.
-This includes managing output from 1 co-simulation so that it can be used as input to subsequent co-simulation runs if needed.
+We will define the term "orchestration" within HELICS as workflow and deployment.
+This will allow users to define a co-simulation workflow they would like to execute and deploy the co-simulation either on their own machine or in an HPC environemnt.

 ## What you will need